Certora/docs-infrastructure/docs/source/reference/includecvl.rst

    If absolute, it will be considered as relative to the ``/source/`` directory.

 ``:cvlobject:``
-   A list of names of to include.
-Accepts rules, invariants and ghosts.
+   Ids of elements to include, separated by spaces.
+   See :ref:`cvl_element_id_syntax` for forming elements ids.
+   Currently accepts rules, invariants, ghosts, hooks and the methods block.
    To include the methods block, add ``methods`` to this list.
-   The source code for these elements will appear in the order they are given, including the documentation.
+   These elements will appear in the order they are given, and will include their documentation in addition to their source code.

 ``:spacing:``
    The number of lines between two elements, defaults to one.